Skip to content

 09

-Reasoning trace completenessEvery recommendation links to the chain of intermediate outputs that produced it.
+Reasoning trace completeEvery score and report note links back to the chain of intermediate outputs that produced it.
+You can audit the thinking.

 10

-Template conformanceMemo follows the fixed five-section template.
-Deviations require an override flag.
+Template conformanceThe report follows the fixed section template.
+Deviations require an override flag and show up in the metadata.

 11